-Brazil, the largest country in Latin America both by population and area, has an online population of nearly 140 million people, almost twofold of second-ranked Mexico, with 85 million users.
-Brazilians also lead the region in terms of monthly internet usage.
-The average duration of monthly internet usage in Brazil was 25.7 hours in 2016; Uruguay closely followed with 25.6 monthly hours.
-In contrast, the region’s average stood at 18.6 hours that year.
+Brazil, the largest country in Latin America both by population and area, has an online population of over 149 million people, almost twofold that of second-ranked Mexico, with 88 million users.
+Brazil also lead the region in terms of internet usage among children.
+During a 2019 survey, 98 percent of responding parents in the South American country stated their children had access to devices with Internet connection.

 One of the most popular online activities throughout the region is participating in social media.
-As of 2016, Facebook is the second most popular website in Latin America based on number of unique visitors, only behind Google Sites.
-In total, there were an estimated 260 million social network users throughout the Latin American countries in 2016.
+As of 2018, Facebook was the second most popular social network in Latin America based on share of users, only behind WhatsApp.
+In total, there were an estimated 283 million social network users throughout the Latin American countries in 2018.

 In line with global estimates, e-commerce in Latin America shows healthy projections.
 With retail e-commerce sales amounting to more than 50 billion U.S. dollars in 2018, forecasts expect this figure to keep rising in the near future.
 The same year, MercadoLibre was by far the most popular online retailers in Latin America, followed by Amazon , B2W Digital, and Alibaba.